DCC-EX/dcc-ex.github.io/docs/media-resources/index.rst

 Public Mention of DCC-EX (articles, YouTube videos, etc)
 =========================================================

-We know that many of our users and content providers are excited to share their experience with DCC-EX free and open source projects on their own web pages, blogs, YouTube channels, and magazine articles.
+Many of our users and content providers are excited to share their experience with DCC-EX free and open source projects on their own web pages, blogs, YouTube channels, and magazine articles.
 The DCC-EX Team created this page to provide guidance and access to resources to help you.

 Access to the DCC-EX Team
 ==========================